- Professor Alexander Edmonds

 - +44 (0)131 650 9920

-Edmonds has written about his research for news media, including the New York Times series on philosophy, “The Stone.”
-He has been interviewed about his work by BBC Radio 4, the Associated Press, and other media outlets in Europe and the Americas.
+Edmonds has written about his research for the media, including the New York Times, and been interviewed about his work by BBC radio, the Associated Press, and other international news outlets (see below for links).

 Read the introduction to Pretty Modern